muffato/muffato.github.io/cv.md

 In this role I transferred knowledge accumulated over eight years to the new Project Leader and developers, while supporting and overseeing software development ([details](https://doi.org/10.7490/f1000research.1118390.1)).

-We initiated a major revamp of our compute workflows and data storage strategy to handle the scale of data projects like the Darwin Tree of Life will generate.
-Our aim was ambitious: to provide comparative analyses for tens of thousands of genomes and beyond.
+We initiated a major revamp of compute workflows and data storage to handle the scale of projects such as the Darwin Tree of Life, aiming to provide comparative analyses for tens of thousands of genomes and beyond.
+I also advocated for and helped initiate a new [Ensembl core library in Python](https://github.com/Ensembl/ensembl-py).

 I continued to maintain and contribute to the eHive workflow manager, ensuring it remained the most efficient solution for Ensembl's Comparative Genomics workflows.